Jarl-Bjoern/Yggdrasil/README.md

 <strong>Upcoming changes for version</strong> `0.9c`:
   - Code improvements:
     - The program will no longer terminate if an incorrect entry is made, provided you are in step 2.
+  - Correction of a spelling error `Executable` on all configs.
   - Hotfix Cronjobs & Systemd Units:
     - Due to a programming error, the Systemd units could not be used without the data shredder.
     - The cron jobs were not triggered as larger commands could not be used due to the complexity.